KnorrFG/winman/devnotes.md

 - [x] hk to remove window
 - Touch and TouchParent
 - [x] groups
-- change orientation
+- [x] change orientation
 - config
-- fix the deep display bug
+- fix the deep display bug (does it even exist?)
 - also, before public release, logging might be a nice idea

 ### Horizon: